eshun/Luckysheet/docs/guide/config.md

 // Configuration item
 const options = {
-     container:'sheet', // set the id of the DOM container title:'Luckysheet Demo', // set the name of the table lang:'zh' // set language
+     container:'sheet', // set the id of the DOM container title:'sheet Demo', // set the name of the table lang:'zh' // set language

      // More other settings...